harfangk/harfangk.github.io/_drafts/2018-01-28-elm-function-operators-ko.md

     (List.map (Result.withDefault 0) (List.map (String.toInt) (List.map (String.left 1) (List.map toString list))))
 ```

-But we use the style using `|>` because it is easier to read and understand that way.
-In general,
+But we use the style using `|>` because saves us from typing nested parantheses, and manually
-`|>` is useful when you want to express a series of connected operations.
+keeping track of which operation comes next.
+In general, `|>` is useful when you want to express
+a series of connected operations.

 ### `<|` Operator